 Prashar Lake Trek

-The Prashar Lake trek is a gorgeous one in Himachal Pradesh.
+The Prashar Lake trek in Himachal Pradesh is gorgeous for trekking in winters.
 The high altitude offers views of snow capped mountains and takes you to the stunning Prashar Lake, serene and calm, it’s honestly worth the effort to just get to this spot.
 You can visit the three-storied pagoda along the lake, where the famous sage Prashar once meditated.
 It’s especially popular for it’s natural beauty and the peace and quiet of the area.
 Perfect for a weekend trek from Delhi.

 Nearest Station: Mandi